intelowlproject/IntelOwl/docs/source/Contribute.md

 First, you need to create the python code that will be actually executed.
 You can easily take other plugins as example to write this.
 Then, you have to create a `Python Module` model.
 You can do this in the `django admin`:
 You have to specify which type of Plugin you wrote, and its python module.
 Again, you can use as an example an already configured `Python Module`.
-Finally, you should add every `Parameter` that the python code requires (the class attributes that you needed):
+Press `Save and continue editing` to, at the moment, manually ad the `Parameters` that the python code requires (the class attributes that you needed):
       1. *name: Name of the parameter that will be dynamically added to the python class (if is a secret, in the python code a `_` wil be prepended to the name)
       2. *type: data type, `string`, `list`, `dict`, `integer`, `boolean`, `float`
       3. *description